QurtiDev/MC-Forensics-Archive/README.md

-I also don't know how safe or trusted some of these scripts are, so be careful especially with .exe files; I personally wouldn’t run random executables as "screenshare" tools but here they're.
+I also don't know how safe or trusted some of these scripts are, so be careful especially with .exe files; I personally wouldn't run random executables as "screenshare" tools but here they're.
 Responsibility lies entirely with you, the reader.